 AHRC £79,739.
 Co-Investigator (PI Jeff Oliver)

-This continues and expands the 2012 Bennachie project (below).
-It is a collaborative effort between the Bailies of Bennachie and the University of Aberdeen to shed light on the history of the 19th century farming community there.
-As well as oral history work I am leading an ethnographic reflexive strand on learning from community heritage research.
+This expanded the 2012 Bennachie project (below).
+It was a collaborative effort between the Bailies of Bennachie and the University of Aberdeen to shed light on the history of the 19th century farming community there.
+As well as oral history work I led an ethnographic reflexive strand on learning from community heritage research.

 Sustainable Community Heritage in Scotland's North East: Bennachie and Beyond (2012)